MicrosoftDocs/azure-docs/articles/search/search-howto-connecting-azure-sql-database-to-azure-search-using-indexers.md

     }

   You can get the connection string from the [Azure portal](https://portal.azure.com); use the `ADO.NET connection string` option.

-Then, create the target Azure Search index if you don’t have one already.
+2. Create the target Azure Search index if you don’t have one already.
 You can create an index using the [portal](https://portal.azure.com) or the [Create Index API](https://docs.microsoft.com/rest/api/searchservice/Create-Index).
 Ensure that the schema of your target index is compatible with the schema of the source table - see [mapping between SQL and Azure search data types](#TypeMapping).

-Finally, create the indexer by giving it a name and referencing the data source and target index:
+3. Create the indexer by giving it a name and referencing the data source and target index:

     POST https://myservice.search.windows.net/indexers?api-version=2016-09-01
     Content-Type: application/json